• Home

 To make the slicer in Power BI more user-friendly, you’ll have to change its appearance.
 To do that, select the slicer and navigate to Visualizations > Format Visual to adjust the visual appearance.

-Stage 1: Log into Power BI, enter your email, and click “Submit.”
+Stage 1: Log in to Power BI, enter your email, and click “Submit.”

 • Log in to Power BI.